UW-Madison-Bacteriology-Bioinformatics/chtc-containers/README.md

 On CHTC, we need to use Containers, such as Docker, Apptainer/Singularity images to install and run any software.
 One challenge is that the repository for pre-built installable container images (e.g. Docker: hub.docker.com) is much less than on conda.

+> [!NOTE]
-> **_NOTE:_**  Conda: a way to install software along with all its dependencies, but is specific to different computer architectures (e.g. Mac, Windows, Linux).
+> Conda: a way to install software along with all its dependencies, but is specific to different computer architectures (e.g. Mac, Windows, Linux).
 Container: A way to install softawre along with all its dependencies, IN ADDITION to the installation being built on a specific computer architecture.

 Thankfully, it only takes a few steps to convert a conda environment into a container image, by creating a `.def` file of this format: